getwd()[1] "C:/Users/0131045s/Desktop/Legacy/Programming/R/Workshops/rintro/activities/week5"

 - Conduct a multiple correlation R.

-- Conduct an apriori power analysis in R for correlations.
+- Conduct an a priori power analysis for correlations

 Let’s begin by ensuring your working environment is ready for today’s session.
 Open RStudio or Posit Cloud and complete the following tasks to set everything up.